lsst/ap_verify/doc/lsst.ap.verify/running.rst

 This page describes the most common options used to run ``ap_verify``.
 For more details, see the :doc:`command-line-reference` or run :option:`ap_verify.py -h`.

+This guide assumes that the dataset(s) to be run are already installed on the machine.
+If this is not the case, see :doc:`datasets-install`.

 .. _ap-verify-run-output-gen3:

 How to run ap_verify in a new workspace